ForDaCulture/customer_feedback_analyzer/README.md

 Generates plots in the plots/ directory.

-Conclusion This implementation provides a complete, functional Customer Feedback Analyzer that: Showcases MIS skills for your GitHub portfolio.

-Ties to business optimization concepts like BPM and the Balanced Scorecard.

-Includes placeholders for APIs to indicate scalability and ethical alternatives.

-Is well-documented for employers to understand its value.

 Adjust selectors in scraper.py as needed based on current platform HTML, and consider testing with sample HTML files to enhance professionalism.